 During the 12-month qualifying period, you are not permitted to spend more than 90 days outside of the country.
 You may be required to provide travel details for any periods of absence.

 If you hold EU Settled Status, you will not be able to naturalise if you spend more than five years abroad.
 In these circumstances, you will need to spend more time in the UK to become eligible.

 ILR holders will be unable to naturalise if they spend more than two years outside of the country as ILR status will be lost.
 For it to be regained, a new application will need to be submitted.

 What should I expect from the Life in the UK Test?

-To pass the Life in the UK Test, it is essential that you score at least 75%- this equates to 18 out of 24 questions.
-Passing the test is a mandatory part of a British citizenship application.
+To pass the Life in the UK Test, it is essential that you score at least 75% – this equates to 18 out of 24 questions.
+Passing the test is a mandatory part of the process of applying for British citizenship.

 The test can be booked online.
 It must be booked at least three days in advance of the test being sat.
 There are currently around 30 official test centres in the UK, but you will only be able to choose one from the five that are closest to where you are based.